-1. Vision Statement: Regions build bridges of communication and support to bring Adult Children out of isolation and into fellowship.
-2. Mission Statement: Regions provide direct connections between the world service organization and the fellowship.
-They provide information and support, and connect people within the fellowship to encourage participation as trusted servants and to grow meetings full of experience strength and hope throughout the world.
+Regions are part of the service network between the world service organization and the fellowship.
+They provide information and support, connecting ACA members, meetings and Intergroups to help encourage participation as trusted servants and to grow meetings full of experience strength and hope throughout the world.